Student Right to Know & CONSUMER INFORMATION

 • Books and Supplies

-• For Pell Grant recipients that will have a credit balance in the first term, the Institution can make funds available to the student for first term’s books and supplies.
-PIMS would provide the lesser of the credit balance or the cost of the books and supplies.
+• Any student utilizing Federal Student Aid that will have a credit balance in the first term, the Institution can make funds available to the student for the first term’s books and supplies.
+PIMS would provide a refund check for the amount of the book costs up to the total of the credit balance anticipated.
 Students must be accepted into the program, have an enrollment contract on file, and must have an approved financial aid award package.
 The student must contact the FA Office with the total cost of books and supplies needed for the first term.
 Those funds are paid back to the school when their student financial aid and been received and disbursed.

 • Student Loan Information